 What really makes us happiest in life?
 Some may point to fabulous fame and fortune.
-Yet hands down, surveys show that friends and family are the real prize.
+Yet hands down, surveys show that friends and family are the real prizes.
 Even though our need to connect is innate, some of us always go home or stay home alone.

 Now let’s imagine a 65-year-old woman who sees her physician frequently for a variety of aches and pains.
 She might complain of back pain on one visit, headaches another time, and feeling weak on the next.
 Each time, her physician does a physical exam and runs the appropriate tests, without finding anything to account for her symptoms.
 Each time, she leaves the office feeling frustrated that “nothing can be done” for what ails her.

 However, if we examined more closely, we’d find out that this patient lost her husband five years earlier and has been living alone since.
 Her children all live in other states.
 Although she dotes on her grandchildren, she sees them only about once a year.
 She has a few friends that she only sees occasionally.
 If asked, she would probably tell you that, yes, she is lonely.
 Research shows that people who feel lonely have more health problems, feel worse and perhaps die at an earlier age.

 In 2015, researchers from Brigham Young University looked at multiple studies on loneliness and also isolation.
 Their results from several hundred thousand people revealed that social isolation resulted in a 50 per cent increase in premature death.

 Loneliness and social isolation are also associated with increased blood pressure, higher cholesterol levels, depression and, if that weren’t bad enough, decreases in cognitive abilities and Alzheimer’s disease.